sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.cmdline.rst

    The ParamType for identifying Group entities or its subclasses.

-   .. py:attribute:: name
+   .. rubric:: Initialization
-      :canonical: aiida.cmdline.params.types.group.GroupParamType.name
-      :value: 'Group'

-   .. py:method:: __init__(create_if_not_exist=False, sub_classes=('aiida.groups:core', ))
-      :canonical: aiida.cmdline.params.types.group.GroupParamType.__init__

    Construct the parameter type.

    The `sub_classes` argument can be used to narrow the set of subclasses of `Group` that should be matched.
 By default all subclasses of `Group` will be matched, otherwise it is restricted to the subclasses that correspond to the entry point names in the tuple of `sub_classes`.

    To prevent having to load the database environment at import time, the actual loading of the entry points is deferred until the call to `convert` is made.
 This is to keep the command line autocompletion light and responsive.
 The entry point strings will be validated, however, to see if they correspond to known entry points.

    :param create_if_not_exist: boolean, if True, will create the group if it does not yet exist.
-By default the group created will be of class `Group`, unless another subclass is specified through `sub_classes`.
+By default the
+       group created will be of class `Group`, unless another subclass is specified through `sub_classes`.
 Note that in this case, only a single entry point name can be specified
    :param sub_classes: a tuple of entry point strings from the `aiida.groups` entry point group.

+   .. py:attribute:: name
+      :canonical: aiida.cmdline.params.types.group.GroupParamType.name
+      :value: 'Group'

    .. py:property:: orm_class_loader
       :canonical: aiida.cmdline.params.types.group.GroupParamType.orm_class_loader